 Educational institutions ought to be the prime site for building resilience to the lure of violent extremism.
 However, many extremists are highly educated, and educational and religious institutions are not necessarily protective of people joining extremist movements – whether Islamist or far-right.

 Efforts at peace education and education for cohesion are paralleled elsewhere by authoritarian methods, biased curricula and the normalisation of violence.
 Research on the impact of segregated schooling on conflict is mixed and depends on the political context and how far schools are linked to religious and ethnic identities.
 But studies of divided societies across the world reveal how segregated schooling can reinforce mistrust among communities.

-…attractions to violent extremism whether radical Islamist or racist white extremism, are likely to be stronger in isolated and monocultural communities where ethnic segregation and singular identities are the norm (Paul Thomas, 2009, ‘Between Two Stools?
-The Government’s Preventing Violent Extremism agenda’.)
+Attractions to violent extremism whether radical Islamist or racist white extremism, are likely to be stronger in isolated and monocultural communities where ethnic segregation and singular identities are the norm.
+(Paul Thomas, 2009)

 Disruption of the extremist message space therefore entails the building of a complex, rights-based, confident worldview which has enduring resistance to manipulation.